Transport in Chennai: MRTS System

-The MRTS system is planned to meet with the Tambaram branch of the existing suburban network at St. Thomas Mount.
-The plan envisages the MRTS line to proceed north from St. Thomas Mount, forming a ring around the city and ending at the northbound M.G.R Central-Gummidipoondi line.
+The last operational extension happened in March 2026 where MRTS system is extended to meet with the Tambaram branch of the existing suburban network at St. Thomas Mount.
+This plan envisages the MRTS line to proceed north from St. Thomas Mount via Velachery, forming a ring around the city and ending at the northbound M.G.R Central-Gummidipoondi line.
 However, extending MRTS beyond St. Thomas Mount is not very certain in light of the State Government deciding to develop the Chennai Metro rail system.

-A new MRTS line has been proposed between Thiruvanmiyur and Mamallapuram.

 The map of entire rail network consisting of Chennai MRTS, Chennai Suburban and Chennai Metro.

 Metro Railway

 A view of the Chennai Metro at night.

 Metro system of Chennai is currently operational with 2 corridors, and 3 more corridors under construction to meet the future urban transport requirements.
 First metro service for city was inaugurated from Koyambedu - Alandur on 29 June 2015.
 As a part of Phase-1 extension, Corridor 1 was extended till Wimco Nagar.
 In second phase, 3 corridors are under construction with plans to extend Corridor 1 from Airport to Kilambakkam and Corridor 5 from Koyambedu to Pattabiram.